hyling/kean.github.io/_posts/2019-09-22-regex-compiler.markdown

 ---
 layout: post
 title: "Regex, Part 3: Compiler"
-subtitle: What are Type-2 (or <i>regular</i>) languages?
-How can Finite State Automation be used to recognize them?
-Where do regex fit into all this?
 description: What are Type-2 (or <i>regular</i>) languages?
 How can Finite State Automation be used to recognize them?
 Where do regex fit into all this?
 date: 2019-09-22 9:00:00 +0300
 category: programming